-The University of Georgia (UGA) is hiring a cluster of six tenure-track or tenured faculty in Environmental Artificial Intelligence (AI) through a Presidential Faculty Hiring Initiative over two years with four positions that are starting in the 2022-2023 academic year, and three positions to start August 2023.
+The University of Georgia (UGA) is hiring a cluster of seven tenure-track or tenured faculty in Environmental Artificial Intelligence (AI) through a Presidential Faculty Hiring Initiative over two years with four positions that are starting in the 2022-2023 academic year, and three positions starting August 2024.
 The faculty positions are distributed over the following four departments within Franklin College of Arts and Sciences: Department of Geography, Department of Marine Sciences, Department of Statistics and Department of Anthropology.

 This hiring cluster is aimed at

 - advancing machine learning capabilities in sensor networks and remotely sensed data;

 - simulating and evaluating environmental responses at multiple scales and planning for resource management strategies; and

 - evaluating relationships between environmental forcing mechanisms and responses.